apache/predictionio/docs/manual/source/start/customize.html.md

 limitations under the License.
 -->

----
-title: Customizing an Engine
----

 When you download an engine template, it comes with the source code.
 All engine templates follow the same DASE architecture and they are designed to be customizable.

 You may want to customize an engine for many reasons, for example:

 * Use another algorithm, or multiple of them
 * Read data from a different, or existing, data store